-- building block? - 2.
-What are the most important market prospects for the circular economy in combination with CO2 storage/application and to what extent is the CO2 Smart Grid a promising proposition from these perspectives? - 3.
+- 1. What are the most important technological building blocks of a CO2 Smart Grid, what is the market maturity of these building blocks and what are the most important questions to be answered for each building block? - What are the most important market prospects for the circular economy in combination with CO2 storage/application and to what extent is the CO2 Smart Grid a promising proposition from these perspectives? - 3.
 Does all of the above offer sufficient perspectives on the intended market-driven strategy and, if so, how does it relate to legislation and regulations (to be developed)? - 4.
 What is the right societal perspective on the CO2 Smart Grid, what would be a good social embedding and how do we ensure that this perspective contributes to the development? - 5.
 What implementation programme is needed and what decisions are needed to realise this strategy and what activities, partners and resources can we organise for this and how? - 6.
 What does the CO2 Smart Grid mean for us in terms of emissions reduction, cost-efficiency and economic prospects?

-To help answer these questions, the following schematic framework has been introduced -
+To help answer these questions, the following schematic framework has been introduced